dgaydukov/cert-aws/files/sa.md

 * web - static web content (files/pics)
 * RTMP - streaming media

+If you create distribution to be accessed from dns name you should add all possible urls to cname in cloudfront.
+Sof you are going to access it from example.com, www.example.com, photos.example.com, all these 3 dns names should be added to Cname names when you create distribution.

 ###### Kinesis
 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.
 With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry data, and more into your databases, data lakes, and data warehouses, or build your own real-time applications using this data